 Frustrated at not being able to tackle unexplored trails Toby decided it was time for a change.
 He needed an N+1 that would help him expand his cycling horizons.
 One that allowed him to leave the rat race behind and head for adventures into the great unknown.
 Toby chose the Ribble CGR Ti and here he shares with us his experiences in ‘Real.Bike.People. – Toby Neilson.’

-What made you take up cycling?
+What made you take up cycling as a hobby?
 I started cycling partially to get fit, but also as a way of hanging out with my pals who recently had got road bikes and I wanted a taste of the action.

 Who do you ride with?
 I mainly ride by myself, but occasionally with local clubs as well as with some of my best pals.
 And my partner, who recently got herself a road bike.
 While I enjoy social rides, the bulk of my riding is done alone – which is great for gaining some time to be with my thoughts and relax.
 I find riding alone quite meditative, and it’s helped my mental health a lot.
 Whatever is going on in my life I always feel better after a ride (well, mostly!)

 The sense of escapism cycling provides is magic.Toby Neilson

 Do you have any ambitions to race/take part in any events?
 Or do you just ride for fun?
 Primarily cycling is just for fun at the moment.
 That said I did have a place on the Dirty Reiver booked for this year, which I was both excited and intimidated by.
 Hopefully, it’ll be able to go ahead next year and I’ll see how I fare against 200km of gravel and 4,000 metres of climbing!